Cascading Losses in Reinsurance Networks

 Reinsurance contracts are insurance contracts that insurance companies take out to protect against large losses on their insurance portfolios.
 In \textbf{primary reinsurance}, the insurance company protected by the reinsurance is a primary insurance company.
 In \textbf{retrocession reinsurance}, the insurance company protected by the reinsurance is another reinsurance company.
 These reinsurance contracts are typically partly collateralized, meaning that, in the event that the reinsurer defaults on their obligations, the reinsured firm still has recourse to the collateral.
 Most reinsurance contracts in property and casualty are treaty contracts, which insure against losses from the reinsured company's entire insurance portfolio.
-Alternatively, in a niche case that we won't consider, some contracts have more specialized coverage of facultative risks.
+Alternatively, in a niche case that we will not consider, some contracts have more specialized coverage of facultative risks.

-The most common form of treaty reinsurance is an \textbf{excess of loss (XL)} contract, in which the reinsurer covers losses on the reinsured above a deductible (also known as an attachment point).
-These contracts also commonly have caps (also known as limits) on the payouts of the contract.
+The most common form of treaty reinsurance is an \textbf{excess of loss (XL)} contract, in which the reinsurer covers losses on the reinsured above a deductible (or attachment point).
+These contracts also commonly have caps (or limits) on the payouts of the contract.
 The total coverage of a firm is typically split into multiple deductible-cap layers in a tranche structure.
 Multiple reinsurers typically split each layer, taking fractions of the coverage.
 Together, the layers form a tower.

-Another form of treaty reinsurance is a \textbf{proportional} contract.
-In this case there are no deductibles or caps, and the reinsurer takes on a percentage of the liabilities of the reinsured according to a coinsurance rate.
+Another treaty contract is \textbf{proportional} reinsurance.
+These have no deductibles or caps, and the reinsurer takes on a percentage of the liabilities of the reinsured according to a coinsurance rate.